-Boil water, fruits, cinnamon, and sugar together in a pan for 10 minutes on medium heat.
+Boil water, fruits, cinnamon, and sugar in a pan for 10 minutes on medium heat.

-Mix the starch into a small amount of cold water, and add it while mixing at the same time.
-Let it bubble up, and lift to cool down.
+Mix the starch into a small amount of cold water, and add it while mixing simultaneously.
+Let it bubble up and lift to cool down.

 The fruits are usually left as big chunks in the soup, but some like to use a hand mixer and puree it into a smooth consistency.

 Serve it with rice porridge or on its own when cooled down with whipped cream.